magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-data-fixture.md

 ### Decoupling fixtures

 Fixtures must be written in the way that they only use one API to generate data.
-For example, the fixture that creates a product should only invoke "Create Product" API and return the product created.
+For example, the fixture that creates a product should only invoke the "Create Product" API and return the product created.
 This fixture should not add any extra logic beyond the "create product" API capabilities, such logic should be implemented in a separate fixture.

 ### Fixture rollback

-A fixture that contains database transactions only, are reverted automatically.
+A fixture that contains database transactions only are reverted automatically.
-Otherwise, when a fixture creates files or performs any actions other than database transaction, provide the corresponding rollback logic, in the `revert` method of the revertible data fixture.
+Otherwise, when a fixture creates files or performs any actions other than a database transaction, provide the corresponding rollback logic, in the `revert` method of the revertible data fixture.
 Rollbacks are run after reverting all the fixtures related to database transactions.

 {:.bs-callout-info}
-Please refer to [`Magento\Catalog\Test\Fixture\Product`][] fixture to see the example.
+See the [`Magento\Catalog\Test\Fixture\Product`][] fixture for an example.

 ### Restrictions

-Do not rely on and do not modify an application state from within a fixture, because [application isolation attribute][magentoAppIsolation] can reset the application state at any time.
+Do not rely on and do not modify an application state from within a fixture.
+The [application isolation attribute][magentoAppIsolation] can reset the application state at any time.

 <!-- Link definitions -->